U.S. opens safety probe into Mercedes vans used for Amazon deliveries, ambulances | Business

 U.S. opens safety probe into Mercedes vans used for Amazon deliveries, ambulances

-The National Highway Traffic Safety Administration (NHTSA) said Friday it has opened a preliminary investigation into reports some 2019 Mercedes-Benz Sprinter 2500/3500/4500 vans configured for use as Amazon.com Inc delivery vehicles or ambulances roll away shortly after being shifted to park.
-The agency said it had 11 reports of the issue after vehicles were shifted to park using the Auto-P function.
-The agency did not disclose the total number of vehicles under investigation.
-Daimler and Amazon did not immediately comment.
+The National Highway Traffic Safety Administration (NHTSA) said Friday it has opened a preliminary investigation into reports some 2019 Mercedes-Benz Sprinter vans, configured for use as Amazon.com Inc delivery vehicles or ambulances, roll away shortly after being shifted to park.

 - Country: